lupyuen/lupyuen.github.io/src/llm.md

 _How do we feed the PR Content to LLM?_

-Our PR Requirements are in __Markdown Format__, same for the PR Content.
+Our PR Requirements are in __Markdown Format__.
+Same for the PR Content.

 Thus we meld them together into __One Long Markdown Doc__ and feed to LLM: [main.rs](https://github.com/lupyuen/nuttx-pr-bot/blob/main/src/main.rs#L212-L218)

 ```rust
 // Compose the Prompt for LLM Request: